bburdette/windowkeys/README.md

     </script>

-Put the above in your index.html or in a windowkeys.js file if you like (without the <script> tags).
+Put the above in your index.html or in a js file for import if you like (without the <script> tags).

 Then after your elm app initialization, you'll need to add a port subscription and an event listener, like so: